d-zine/Automate-Model-Selection-in-MLOps-Pipeline/README.md

 Based on these specific features, I automated the model selection process for both the 4 best and 10 best features, aiming to optimize the R^2 value.

-<h4 align="center"> Automate Model Selection in MLOps Pipeline </h4>
+<h4 align="center"> Winner Model: XGBoost </h4>
 After examining the boxplot of R^2 values for the training data and the R^2 value for the test data using KFold CV=5, it was clear that XGBoost performed the best among all the models in terms of stability.
 XGBoost also outperformed other models in minimizing the MAE test error, which measures the average difference between predicted and actual values.
 The model that achieves the lowest MAE test errors indicates that its predictions are the closest to the actual sale prices.
-Based on these findings, XGBoost emerged as the preferred model and underwent parameter optimization.
+Based on these findings, XGBoost emerged as the preferred model and underwent hyperparameter tuning.
 By analyzing the residuals where the predicted sale price exceeded the actual price, a list of undervalued properties, along with their respective neighborhoods, was generated.

 <h4 align="center"> Summary & Actionable Insights </h4>
 In summary, the top 5 tree-based models identified several key features that significantly influence the prediction of the target variable (home prices).
 These features include OverallQual, GrLivArea, TotalBsmtSF, 1stFlrSF, GarageArea, YearBuilt, YearRemodAdd, BsmtFinSF1, BsmtUnfSF, and Fireplaces.
 To enhance the value of undervalued properties, prioritize investments that focus on expanding living space, utilizing high-quality materials, showcasing superior craftsmanship, and creating an elegant appearance for long-term appeal are your best bets.
 It is also a good idea to visit undervalued properties and collaborate with real estate agents and appraisers to gain insights into external factors that the model may not capture.
 Such factors can include the proximity of houses to amenities such as public transportation, schools, parks, cafes, and shops, which can contribute to potential price appreciation.